 Day 19: Siquijor – Coron

-One more day of transfers… Heads-up: today’s will be a long one!
+One more day of transfers… Heads-up: today is going to be a long travel day!
 To get from Siquijor to Coron you have two options:

 Recommended accommodation: